≡ Menu

 ● May cause an allergic reaction

-All in all, the Bayer Advantage II Flea Prevention for cats is one of the best available.
+The Bayer Advantage II Flea Prevention for cats is one of the best available.
 It works fast and has long-lasting effects.
-It even kills larvae and eggs along with ticks and fleas, guaranteeing full protection.
+It even kills larvae, eggs, ticks, and fleas, guaranteeing complete protection.

 3. Vet’s Best Flea & Tick Spray

-The Vet’s Best Flea and Tick Spray is one of the best choices when looking to buy an all-natural flea and tick treatment for your kitty.
+The Vet’s Best Flea and Tick Spray is one of the best choices when buying an all-natural flea and tick treatment for your kitty.
 The spray contains certified natural essential oils and plant-based ingredients like peppermint and clove.

-The formula protects your cat from fleas, larvae, flea eggs, and ticks, and also repels mosquitoes.
-It is safe to use for kittens over 12 weeks and can be applied indoors as well as outdoors.
+The formula protects your cat from fleas, larvae, flea eggs, and ticks and repels mosquitoes.
+It is safe for kittens over 12 weeks and can be applied indoors and outdoors.

 • The spray kills ticks, flea eggs, and fleas by contact and spares your cat the pain of flea bites

-• Uses certified natural essential oils and other plant-based ingredients to make sure that your kitty doesn’t get any allergic reactions
+• It uses certified natural essential oils and other plant-based ingredients to ensure your kitty has no allergic reactions.

-• Has minimal side effects and is safe to use
+• It has minimal side effects and is safe to use

-• Can be used safely for cats over 12 weeks of age
+• It can be used safely for cats over 12 weeks of age

-• Helps in smoothing your cat’s skin and has a pleasant smell
+• It helps in smoothing your cat’s skin and has a pleasant smell

 Let’s weigh the pros against the cons, shall we?